Genspark vs remio: AI Search vs Personal Knowledge Base

 Genspark's strength is breadth across the public web at a specific moment in time.
 It is built for discovery, finding and synthesizing information you have not yet encountered.
 Each Sparkpage is a snapshot of what the web says today.
 It does not accumulate context about your specific work, past decisions, or personal research trail.

-remio's strength is depth over time across your personal and business history.
-Every page you browse, every meeting you attend, and every file you open adds to a growing, queryable record that remio uses to understand your unique context.
-When you ask remio a question three months later, it can surface a web page you read in February, connect it to a meeting where you discussed it, and retrieve the relevant section from a PDF you downloaded the same week — automatically delivering an answer that is tailored to your actual business scenario.
-Genspark cannot do this because it does not retain your personal context between sessions.
+remio's strength is depth over time across your personal history.
+Every page you browse, every meeting you attend, and every file you open adds to a growing, queryable record.
+When you ask remio a question three months later, it can surface a web page you read in February, connect it to a meeting where you discussed it, and retrieve the relevant section from a PDF you downloaded the same week.
+Genspark cannot do this because it does not retain your personal history between sessions.

 For knowledge workers, these two dynamics are complementary.
 Genspark helps you discover new information efficiently. remio helps you retain and retrieve what you have already learned, so you do not have to rediscover it later.